 As a reality check, this blog is being posted on July 11 with 173 days to go until the December 31st deadline.
 There is still time to get your divorce decree (and alimony agreement) in place, but it’s in your best interests to start the ball rolling NOW!

-If you are embroiled in a highly disputed divorce — or know that you want to divorce, but don’t know how to get started — we encourage you to come in for a free consultation with one of our highly skilled family law attorneys to understand your options for resolving your divorce in 2018.
+If you are embroiled in a highly disputed divorce — or know that you want to divorce, but don’t know how to get started — we encourage you to come in for an initial consultation with one of our highly skilled family law attorneys to understand your options for resolving your divorce in 2018.

 Don’t delay in creating a clear strategy for a fair settlement.
 Safeguard your future.
 Call us today at 888-888-0919 or click the button below to get help.